Feature Articles - Aging

 - Take classes and learn new skills from your local MU Extension centers, adult education programs or community centers.

-- Join a group of people or a support group with similar interests.
+- Join a group of people or a support group with similar interests or goals.

 - Volunteer to help and get in touch with the community, schools or religious activities.